Linux Password Fail Delay (Login/Sudo/SU/SSH)

 something I elected to omit researching, because I wanted a slightly longer

-anyway, and here it is doing that all on its own, thus
+delay for ssh anyway, and here it is doing that all on its own, thus

 requiring zero additional configuration, even if it's pure chance that its